CiscoGalvan/CiscoGalvan.github.io/generic.md

                     <header class="major">
                         <h3>Conclusions</h3>
                     </header>
-                    <p>Afterall, It was really nice because as I said, this was where I started.
+                    <p>After all, It was really nice because as I said, this was where I started.
 We had to get used to working with VCSs (Version Control Systems) in this case GitHub and I learned a lot on how to work right in groups of people as we had to divide our work in milestones and sprints while we used Trello to have track of our issues.  </p>
                 </div>
             </div>
         </section>